Black Diamond Engagement Rings: A Complete Guide for Modern Couples

 • Black diamonds offer a bold, non-traditional alternative to white diamonds while scoring a full 10 on the Mohs hardness scale.

-• Natural black diamonds (Carbonado diamonds) are rare and formed over millions of years, making them more expensive than heat or radiation treated enhanced black diamonds.
+• Natural black diamonds — including Carbonado diamonds and diamonds with dense inclusions — are rare and expensive compared to heat or radiation treated enhanced black diamonds.

 • Popular metal pairings include white gold, platinum, rose gold, yellow gold and blackened metals.

-• Black diamonds can be cleaned safely at home using warm soapy water or a diluted alcohol soak.
+• Black diamonds can be cleaned safely at home using warm water, mild soap and a soft brush.

 White diamonds are often seen as the default choice for an engagement ring, but this is far from the only option available.
 Couples looking for something different are increasingly choosing black diamonds as a striking alternative.